pl3onasm/Functional-programming/exams/README.md

 Contains fully worked solutions with explanations for the corresponding questions.

 - functions.md
 Lists standard Haskell functions and operators allowed in the exam.
-The definitions here are especially useful for the proof-based questions.
+The definitions here are the ones you should use in the proof-based questions.

 ## How to Use